DENTAL IMPLANTS HAMILTON

 Dental implants are designed from titanium posts that are surgically secured into the jaw bone beneath your gum line.
 Essentially, they act as the new “root” for your replacement tooth.
 If you’re experiencing bone loss caused by injury or bone resorption, our dentists will do a bone grafting procedure to reduce bone loss.
 This new bone structure will hold your implants in place.
 Our Hamilton dentists then use the dental implant posts to mount dental crowns onto the abutment tooth to restore your smile and improve your overall health.

 If you’re looking for a dentist who can perform dental implant surgery in Hamilton, Century Stone Dental is glad to welcome you to our office.
-We always gladly accept new patients and are more than happy to answer any of your questions regarding replacing missing teeth with state-of-the-art dental crowns, dental implants, or a personalized denture treatment plan.
+We always gladly accept new patients and are more than happy to answer any of your questions regarding replacing missing teeth with same-day dental implants, traditional dental implants, or a personalized denture treatment plan.
 Whether it is one or several teeth, we are happy to help.

 Did you know dental implants have a 98% success rate and not only enhance your smile, but can also improve your jawbone strength, chew and digestion, and improve your low self-esteem?
 Don’t wait.
 Get your missing tooth/teeth replaced today.